Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Dolphins average 60.7 fewer yards per game (310.8), than the Giants give up per outing (371.5).

-- When Miami churns out more than 371.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- Miami is 2-1 against the spread and 1-2 overall when the team piles up more than 371.5 yards.

 - This year, the Dolphins have turned the ball over 20 times, one more than the Giants' takeaways (19).